Northern Lights in Alaska 2024-2025

 Where to see the northern lights?

-The flickering lights can be spotted anywhere in the state, including its largest city of Anchorage and other places in the south.
-However, the number of displays there is dramatically fewer than in the north.
+The flickering lights can be spotted anywhere in the state, including its largest city of Anchorage, and other places in the south.
+However, the odds to see aurora displays there are dramatically lower than in the north.
 The chances strengthen when going up the latitude.
-Therefore, the remote inland Alaskan Arctic and extreme north work the best.
+Therefore, the remote inland Alaskan Arctic and the extreme north work the best.

 Fairbanks